Cellularity and subdivision of KLR and weighted KLRW algebras

-\textbf{Case 1.} First assume that $s$ is not in the Young equivalence class of $t$ because the admissibility condition on close triples is violated.
+\textbf{Case 2.} First assume that $s$ is not in the Young equivalence class of $t$ because the admissibility condition on close triples is violated.
 In this situation we can either apply a Reidemeister II relation to pull $s$ further rightwards, or apply \autoref{E:Sliding} together with \autoref{R:IIISliding} to jump the dot.

-\textbf{Case 2.} We now assume that $s$ is not in the Young equivalence class of $t$ because \autoref{D:CYoung}.(b) is violated.
-If the row equivalence class of $t$ does not contain an earlier string of the same residue as~$s$, then we are in the situation illustrated in \autoref{E:BoxConfigurationNotGood}.
+\textbf{Case 3.} We now assume that $s$ is not in the Young equivalence class of $t$ because \autoref{D:CYoung}.(b) is violated.
+If the row equivalence class of $t$ does not contain an earlier string of the same residue as $s$, then we are in the situation illustrated in \autoref{E:BoxConfigurationNotGood}.
 In this case we can apply either \autoref{E:Sliding} or \autoref{E:SlidingC} (note that if $i\pm 1\in\set{0,e}$ in leftmost string so \autoref{E:SlidingC} applies), to pull $s$ further to the right.
 Note that this is the only situation where this could happen.
 To see this consider

-Note that there are four cases here since the residues could be either increasing or decreasing as we read down the first column or along this row.
+Note that there are four subcases here since the residues could be either increasing or decreasing as we read down the first column or along this row.
 In the case of the diagram on the right, if necessary we iterate this process to move the nodes as low as possible in the component so that the corresponding dotted idempotent does not require additional dots.
 Hence, in all cases, $S$ factors through a more dominant dotted idempotent diagram.